sepans/p5d3/aboutp5d3/README.md

 > D3.js is a JavaScript library for manipulating documents based on data.

 which means d3.js maps data to HTML elements (Usually SVG shape elements such as <code>&lt;rect&gt;</code> or <code>&lt;ellipse&gt;</code> but it could be any HTML element like <code>&lt;div&gt;</code>).
 So d3.js is heavily tied to HTML document structure (or DOM) for accessing those elements and creating, removing or modifying them based on data.

+Just a random example to test p5-element
+<p5-element></p5-element>